See below for the list of 2021-2022 grantees. Find inspiration in their project descriptions as you plan future proposals.

 What is the schedule for submission?

-Applications must be submitted for review by April 19.
-Awards will be announced on April 29.
+Applications must be submitted for review by March 22, 2021.

 What ways can I give back to my UT colleagues?